Machine integration

 For each machine, a PLC should be linked (see illustration below), or an OPC, to interpret the signal from the machine and then report to Monitor ERP.
 One signal indicates that the machine is running, and another one that a piece is finished.

 In addition to the PLC or OPC, you also need an MI server and one machine terminal per machine (marked red in the illustration to the left).
-You can then connect as many dashboards as you like (the red screen with charts).
+You can then connect as many dashboards as you wish (the red screen with a diagram).

 When is PLC or OPC the best choice?

-Whether you should use PLC or OPC to gather data depends on several factors.
-OPC enables you to gather data for more than operational status, details produced, rejections etc. With OPC you can also gather external measurements such as temperature, power consumption, grip strength, etc. These measurements can then be used to create BI solutions for e.g. finding out what the temperature was at a certain point of an order.
+Whether you should use PLC or OPC to gather data depends on a number of factors.
+OPC enables you to gather data for more than operational status, details produced, rejections etc. With OPC you can also gather external measurements such as temperature, power consumption, grip strength etc. These measurements can then be used to create BI solutions for e.g. finding out what the temperature was at a certain point of an order.
 You are also able to see exactly what the grip strength was on a particular detail produced.
-This does however require more from you as a customer using OPC as you are responsible for the setting-up and implementation of an OPC solution that MI can connect to.
-A PLC is easier to manage with the help of an electrician.
+The possibilities are there!
+This does however put more demand on you as a customer using an OPC as you need to set up and implement an OPC solution that MI can connect to.
+A PLC is easier to manage with an electrician.

 Contact our sales department if you are interested in MI and they will help you get started.
 A pre-study by one of our consultants may be necessary to see whether MI suits your business.

-This option has its own online help site, click here to be access it.
+This option has its own online help.
+Click here to be redirected to it.